-The other day the hubster came home from work with a pounding headache.
+The other day my husband Dave came home from work with a pounding headache.
 He usually takes Excedrin for headache relief, but apparently that wasn’t cutting it on that particular day.
 He actually asked me if I would make up one of my “voodoo essential oil cures”. lol.

 Well, I am no expert, but my SISTER is, and I remembered her posting something on her blog, Camp Wander, about Peppermint and Lavender being effective in getting rid of headaches.
 So I dug through my ever-growing inventory of essential oils and found the Peppermint and Lavender and proceeded to work my “voodoo magic”. ;-)

 That “magic” consisted of putting a couple of teaspoons of fractionated coconut oil into a little roll-on bottle, and then adding a few drops each of the Peppermint and Lavender EO’s.
 I then had him roll it on his forehead, temples and neck.

 I got distracted with something else after that, but about a half hour later I remembered to ask him how his head felt.
 For a split second he didn’t know what I was talking about because I think he’d completely forgotten about it!
 Headache gone!

 After that experience (and numerous others) we have become BIG believers in the power of essential oils in this house….AND in the idea that it’s not always necessary to reach for the pill bottle when you have a headache.

 Here are some MORE homemade headache remedies to try:

 Crush up an inch of ginger root and add it to boiling water.
 This homemade tea reduces inflammation in about the same amount of time as it would take an aspirin to work.
 It has been used for centuries in Asia to treat a number of ailments.

 The active ingredient in this cream is cayenne pepper.
 Apply a small amount to the inside of your nostril that’s on the side of your head where you are experiencing pain.
 The cream works to block nerve pain signals.